The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Model

 \subsection{Analysis}

-In this section, we solve the model backwardly.
-First, we define the maximization problem faced by the winner and derive the continuation value at the initial time period.
-Second, using the computed continuation value, we solve the bidding problem in the auction stage.
+We solve the model backward.
+First, we characterize the winner’s dynamic program and derive the continuation value at the initial period.
+Second, we plug this continuation value into the bidding problem.

 \paragraph{Cutting stage} In the cutting stage, winner $i$ in auction $k$ aims to maximize her expected future payoff.
 In other words, she solves the following Bellman equation: